 You can get there with a palatable line cook resume summary or resume objective.

 A resume summary works for cooks with food trucks of experience.
 A resume objective is for those who've never plated a meal.

 Look at these two very different line cook resume samples:

-Line cook with four years experience seeking a new job.
+wrong Line cook with four years experience seeking a new job.
 Highly skilled in cooking and prep work with good knife skills and food safety skills.

 Not gag-worthy, but neither are the hundreds of other prep cook resumes in Joe's pile.

 To wow him, you'll need to do it more like this:

 right Energetic line cook with 4+ years experience, seeking position at The Tousled Table.
 Delivered orders 98% on-time, with 95% customer satisfaction at the Melted Mermaid, thanks to expert skills in cooking, prep, knife work, and speed.

 Boom.
 Like a teaspoonful of chopped Scotch Bonnet straight to the adrenal glands.